Resources to support health professionals

 - Applying for access to CGM and Flash GM products

-- Continuous glucose monitoring booklet: information for health professionals
+- Continuous and flash glucose monitoring devices: information for health professionals

 Diabetes and emotional health

-The aim of this handbook and toolkit is to promote the awareness of, and communication about, emotional problems that adults with type 1 or type 2 diabetes may experience.
+The aim of this practical guide and toolkit is to promote the awareness of, and communication about, emotional problems that adults with type 1 or type 2 diabetes may experience.

 - Diabetes and emotional health handbook